5 reasons why

 In nature, dogs live in packs, an extended family group.
 This is one reason why they fit into our families so well.
 They become a part of “your pack”.
 But here is where the differences begin.
 In dog packs, there is one alpha dog.
 One “top” dog.
 Every other dog in the pack knows where they fall in the order from top to bottom.
 Occasionally, one of the lower dogs will decide they want to advance, or move up, in the pack.
 To do this, they will challenge the dog above them and fight it out until one submits to the other.

 Now, let’s apply this logic to your family.
 Your dog is a part of your family.
-But most of us want our dog to be low in rank.
-We want our dog to listen to us, listen to our spouse, even listen to our kids.
+But most of us want our dog to listen to us, listen to our spouse, even listen to our kids.
+So that means the dog must be low in rank.
+Lower than our spouse and kids.
 But our dog may feel differently.
 He or she may want to move up in rank.
 And often this is where the behavior issues begin.

 Where does your dog rank?